lyu-ai/agentok/README.md

    - Install all required dependencies: `pip install -r requirements.txt`.
    - Launch the api service using command `uvicorn app.main:app --reload --port 5004`.

 `REPLICATE_API_TOKEN` is needed for LLaVa agent.
-If you need to use this agent, make sure to include this token in environment variables, such as the Environment Variables on Railway.app.
+If you need to use this agent, make sure to include this token in environment variables.

-**IMPORTANT**: For security reasons, the latest version of autogen requires Docker for code execution.
-So you need to install Docker on your local machine beforehand, or add `AUTOGEN_USE_DOCKER=False` to file `/api/.env`.
+**IMPORTANT**: The latest version of Autogen requires Docker for code execution by default.
+To proceed, you must either:

-3. **Supabase:**
+1. Install Docker on your local machine, **OR**
+1. Disable this requirement by setting `AUTOGEN_USE_DOCKER=False` in the `api/.env` file.

+Note: This requirement is disabled by default since the default deployment of this project already uses Docker.

+### **Supabase (Database Services)**

 This project relies on Supabase for user authentication and data storage.
-You need to create a Supabase project on https://supabase.com/ and set the environment variables in the `.env` file.
-You can of course deploy your own Supabase instance, which is out of the scope of this document.
+To get started, create a Supabase project on https://supabase.com/ and set the environment variables (with SUPABSE in the variable name) in the `.env` file.
+If you prefer, you can deploy your own Supabase instance, but that is beyond the scope of this document.

 Once you've started both the ui and api services by following the steps previously outlined, you can access the application by opening your web browser and navigating to: